 Ongoing Nursing Actions

-All the problems of immobility descend upon a fully restrained patient.
+All the problems of immobility may occur in a fully restrained patient.
 Even after immediate injury is avoided there remains increasing risk of other perils as time goes on.
-Just like bed rest, restraint can lead to these conditions:
+Just like bed rest, restraint can lead to the following conditions:

 - Deep venous thrombosis (DVT)